Caregiver Job Duties - 5 reasons why caregiving is more than just a job

 Let’s review 5 reasons why working as a caregiver is so much more than just a job:

-1. Caregiver jobs require skills that go beyond typical caregiver duties
+1. Caregiver jobs require skills that go beyond typical caregiver job duties

-By working with people in need and helping them with their activities of daily living, your role extends beyond the basic caregiver duties to include the expression of feelings such as compassion, patience, and communication.
-The ability to balance your core duties with your emotions is the type of caregiver skill that only gets honed through years of experience.
+By working with people in need and helping them with their activities of daily living, your role extends beyond the basic caregiver job duties to include the expression of feelings such as compassion, patience, and communication.
+The ability to balance your top duties as a responsible caregiver with your emotions is the type of caregiver skill that only gets honed through years of experience.
 It also makes you a better person in your interactions with client friends and family.

-2. Appreciation helps make difficult caregiver duties more rewarding
+2. Appreciation helps make difficult caregiver job duties more rewarding

 You may not realize it, but caregiver appreciation from your employer, client, and family can help reinforce the reward and sense of fulfillment that comes from serving vulnerable adults in need of support.
 Whether it’s in the form of a verbal “thank you” from a patient that you’re caring for, a card, or a gift from a patient’s family or friends, appreciation can give a whole new sense of meaning to the job.
 Being a caregiver is so much more than being in a caregiver job.